 I assume the headline enticed you to click on this, so let me get to the point from the get-go.

-I talk with people and have more conversations to make the whole thing less transactional so that my team is not searching for likes and shares through engagement but producing real value add solutions.
+I have more conversations to make the whole thing less transactional so that my team is not searching for likes and shares through engagement but producing real value add solutions.

 I’ve often, in a tongue-in-cheek way, of course, described the way most workplace L&D teams operate like a Mcdonald’s drive-thru.

 We’re often a transactional relationship when people are in need of a service from our world.

 For many companies, it’s a small matter of a stakeholder saying I’d like to order this and the local L&D team cooking it up in the kitchen with no fuss.

 The problem with operating like this is that it continues to cement the reputation of L&D teams producing fluffy stuff of little value.
 Not cool, right?

 TNA’s feed into this behaviour too.
 A TNA is like taking a menu to a five-year-old and saying “pick anything you want” or even akin to creating a wishlist for Santa.
 Asking people what they want generally turns out to be a wishlist of stuff that they don’t need.Tweet

 It’s essential for us to recognise that most of us don’t know what we need to know.